 What to Watch Out For

-Commonwealth had 15 disclosures in its most recent SEC filings.
-Five had to do with affiliate advisors.
-The other 10 involved the company itself, resulting in fines or penalties ranging from $15,000 to $300,000.
+Commonwealth had nine disclosures in its most recent SEC filings.
+Some had to do with affiliate advisors.
+Others involved the company itself, resulting in fines or penalties up to$300,000.
 In one of the most recently completed actions, which was brought by the U.S. Securities and Exchange Commission (SEC), the firm agreed to pay $1,426,700 in disgorgement and $210,603 in prejudgment interest for allegedly purchasing, recommending or holding mutual fund share classes that charged 12b-1 fees instead of shares classes that had lower costs, during the first three months of 2014.

 As noted earlier, your Commonwealth advisor may also be a broker or insurance agent who receives commissions on sales.
 This can result in a potential conflict of interest.
 That said, Commonwealth’s advisors are legally bound to work in clients’ best interests due to their fiduciary duty.